Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-scanCB: a function that returns nothing and takes in a scan data pointer
+scanCB: a function that returns nothing and takes in a scan data pointer of type T_LE_CB_DATA.
-of type T_LE_CB_DATA\*

 **Returns**
 ~~~~~~~~~~~